kaycebasques/biodigitaljazz/blog/favicon.rst

      })();
    </script>

-On my computer (Google Chrome on Debian) the in-page animation directly above this text seems to render at a high FPS rate.
-The favicon, however, renders at a much lower FPS rate.
+In my browser (Google Chrome on Debian) the in-page animation directly above this text renders at a high frame rate.
+The favicon, however, renders at a much lower rate, even thought the underlying logic is the same.

+Direct answers to some of the questions that came up during this exploration:

+* Can you generate a new favicon on every page visit?
+Absolutely.
+There are a lot of interesting possibilities here.

+* Can you animate favicons?

 ---------------
 Prior art redux